plone/training/mastering_plone/zpt_2.rst

 ``tal:repeat="item batch"`` tells the template to iterate over an iterable ``batch`` which is defined as ``batch view/batch``.

 ``view`` is always the BrowserView for which the template is registered.
-In our case this is either :py:class:`plone.app.contenttypes.browser.collection.CollectionView` if you called that view on a collection, or :py:class:`plone.app.contenttypes.browser.folder.FolderView` for folders.
+In our case this is either :class:`plone.app.contenttypes.browser.collection.CollectionView` if you called that view on a collection, or :class:`plone.app.contenttypes.browser.folder.FolderView` for folders.
 You might remember that both are defined in :file:`configure.zcml`

 Luckily the first is a class that inherits from the second: